sampsyo/cs6120/content/blog/2025-05-13-imperative-quantifier-elimination.md

 b^2 - 4ac \geq 0
 $$

 It is worth noting briefly that the two formulas are only equivalent when $x$ is restricted to be a real number.
 If we allowed $x$ to be any complex number (or further restricted $x$ to be an integer!) the two formulas would no longer be equivalent.
-We might say that the formulas are equivalent in the _theory_ of real numbers.
+We say that the formulas are equivalent in the _theory_ of real numbers.
 For our purposes, a theory is a formal language together with some axioms defining which formulas constructed from that language are true.

 When a formula can be written with and without quantifiers, the _quantifier-free_ version has some advantages from a computational perspective.
-The main advantage in the context of formal mathematical statements is that in most theories we care about, the quantifier-free version is decidable while the quantifier-ful version is not.
+The main advantage in the context of formal mathematical statements is that in most theories we care about, it is possible to describe an algorithm that decides the truth of any quantifier-free formula in that theory.
+This is not generally true of quantifier-ful formulas.
 If we squint and pretend our two formulas are computer programs, the quantifier-free version looks like a few arithmetic operations while the quantifier-ful version looks an awful lot like a loop that might never halt!

- Some theories have known procedures for removing quantifiers from any formula in that theory and, in fact, the Z3 SMT solver has a [quantifier elimination tactic](https://microsoft.github.io/z3guide/docs/strategies/summary/#tactic-qe) which attempts to apply such procedures.
+This suggests an algorithm for deciding the truth of a formula.
+First convert the formula to a quantifier-free form, then apply the universal-quantifier-free-deciding algorithm to the result.
+This is possible in some theories which have known procedures for removing quantifiers from any formula in that theory and, in fact, the Z3 SMT solver has a [quantifier elimination tactic](https://microsoft.github.io/z3guide/docs/strategies/summary/#tactic-qe) which attempts to apply such procedures.

-Of course, performing quantifier elimination cannot make an undecidable formula decidable.
-If one can remove the quantifiers from a formula, that formula was decidable to begin with (you can't make an undecidable formula decidable without changing its meaning).
-So the reason Z3 has a quantifier elimination tactic is because it can make the deciding _cheaper_.
+Of course, quantifier elimination is not performing any decidability magic.
+Theories which admit quantifier elimination are fully decidable even by algorithms that do not perform quantifier elimination.
+So one reason Z3 has a quantifier elimination tactic (and not some other deciding algorithm) is because it can make the deciding _cheaper_.
 Even if our "loopy" pseudo-program above eventually terminates, it might take a long time.
 It would be easier to do the arithmetic instead.

 # The Project